KBE-RTV/currency-service/README.md

 - Lira
 - Yen

-The service accepts and returns JsonStrings via rabbit-mq:
+The service accepts and returns JsonStrings via rabbit-mq.

-**Example for input**:

-- {"id":0,"currencyToConvertFrom":"Euro","currencyToConvertTo":"Dollar","amountList":[80.0,70.0]}

-**Example for output**:

-- {"id":0,"currencyToConvertFrom":"Euro","currencyToConvertTo":"Dollar","amountList":[82.048,71.792]}

 **Rabbit-MQ**

-- Exchange name: "kbe_topic_exchange"
+- Exchange name: "kbeTopicExchange"
-  - Queue name for calls: "currency_call_queue"
+  - Queue name for calls: "currencyCallQueue
     - Routing key name for calls: "currencyService.call"
-  - Queue name (for the receiver to listen for) for responses: "currency_responses_queue"
+  - Queue name (for the receiver to listen for) for responses: "currencyResponsesQueue"
     - Routing key name for responses: "currencyService.response"